tsailiming/tsailiming.github.io/content/Articles/2025-05-25-llmd/index.md

 ## Conclusion

-The increasing complexity and token demands of LLMs present significant operational and cost challenges for us.lm-d.ai is an open-source, Kubernetes-native distributed inference serving stack designed to overcome these hurdles, enabling scalable, high-performing, and cost-effective LLM operations.
+The increasing complexity and token demands of LLMs present significant operational and cost challenges for us. llm-d is an open-source, Kubernetes-native distributed inference serving stack designed to overcome these hurdles, enabling scalable, high-performing, and cost-effective LLM operations.

 In the next article, I will walkthrough of an example of llm-d running on OpenShfit AI.